 I am proud to have won the Mortar Board Award for Excellence in Teaching in 1998.
-I also received the Mary Ann Kerins Award in 2020 for my work on behalf of transgender students, faculty and staff as chair of the President's Council on Transgender Inclusivity.
+I received the Mary Ann Kerins Award in 2020 for my work on behalf of transgender students, faculty and staff as chair of the President's Council on Transgender Inclusivity, and the Laughlin Award for Distinguished Professional Achievement in 2022.
 I serve as a First Year adviser and the faculty adviser of the Hood chapter of Pi Delta Phi, the French national honors society.

 I've published articles in peer-reviewed journals such as "Romance Studies," "L'année stendhalienne" and "Nineteenth Century French Studies" and have contributed chapters to several collections of essays.
 My first book, "Maternal Subjectivity in the Works of Stendhal," was published by the Edwin Mellen Press in 2001.
 My latest book, "Mother's Milk and Male Fantasy in Nineteenth Century French Narrative", came out in May 2022 from Liverpool University Press.
 Here's a blog post about the book.